mmagallanes/5620Projects/README.md

 ## Site 02: Let's Build a Structured Website
 Task: Create a three page website using the following templates, one page for each template.
 Must be able to navigate between all three pages.

+## Site 03: Tribute Page
+Task: Create a tribute page for a favorite band, game, sports team, etc. with an embedded YouTube video.